kvhng/H-M-Seasonal-Trends-Analysis/README.md

 ## Insights Deep Dive

 ### Seasonal Sales Trends:
-* **Sweater transactions surged 162% between August and November 2019**, with this fall demand spike recurring consistently across all three years of available data.
+* **Sweater transactions surged 162% between August and November 2019**, with this demand spike recurring consistently throughout the available data.

-* **Dress transaction volume grew an average of 151% between March and June across 2019 and 2020**, with spring consistently marking the beginning of the summer revenue ramp across all years analyzed.
+* **Dress transaction volume grew an average of 151% between March and June across 2019 and 2020**, with spring consistently marking the start of the summer revenue ramp across all years analyzed.

-* Shorts exhibited the most dramatic seasonal swing of any product, with transaction volume **increasing an average of 738% between March and June across 2019 and 2020,** reflecting exceptional customer demand heading into summer.
+* Shorts displayed the most dramatic seasonal swing of any product, with transaction volume **increasing an average of 738% between March and June across 2019 and 2020,** reflecting notable customer demand heading into summer.

-* Jacket transactions peaked consistently during fall (September–November), **recording a 96% transaction increase in 2019**.
+* Jacket transactions exhibited peaks during the fall (September–November), **recording a monthly increase of 96% transaction increase in 2019** from August to September.

 ### Product Performance

 * **Trousers led all products in transaction volume and revenue** across the entire 25 month period, accounting for 13% of total transactions and approximately 17% of the revenue.

-* **Trousers, Blouses, Tops, T-shirts, and Bras held top 10 positions for both revenue and transaction volume** across all 25 months.
-At the same time, these products exhibited stable performance, reflecting no meaningful seasonal variation, hence **making them year-round staples**.
+* **Trousers, blouses, tops, t-shirts, and bras held top 10 positions for both revenue and transaction volume** across all 25 months.
+At the same time, these products demonstrated stable performance, reflecting no meaningful seasonal variation, **making them year-round staples**.

 * **Jackets rank in the top 5 for revenue** despite sitting outside the top 10 for transaction volume, reflecting a high price point that generates outsized revenue relative to purchase frequency.

-* Vest Tops and Bikini Tops rank in the top 10 for transaction volume but **fall outside the top 10 for revenue**, reflecting lower price points that limit their revenue contribution despite strong customer demand.
+* Vest tops and bikini tops rank in the top 10 for transaction volume but **fail to enter the top 10 for product revenue**, reflecting weaker price points that limit their revenue contribution despite carrying strong customer demand.

-* **Dresses dominate summer revenue** despite a more modest transaction surge (+151%) compared to Shorts (+738%).
+* **Dresses dominate summer revenue** despite a more reserved transaction surge (+151%) compared to shorts (+738%).

 ### Channel Insights